peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Numbers.EDecimal AsEDecimal();

+<b>Deprecated.</b> Instead, use .ToObject<PeterO.Numbers.EDecimal>() in .NET or  .ToObject(com.upokecenter.numbers.EDecimal.class) in Java.

 Converts this object to a decimal number.

 <b>Return Value:</b>

 A decimal number for this object's value.
-If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
-            cbor.AsEDecimal()` .

 <a id="AsEFloat"></a>
 ### AsEFloat